 Ultimately, that’s where I stand with Mickey & Minnie’s Runaway Railway.
 It’s a strong attraction that most guests will appreciate more than its predecessor, something that will help connect these iconic characters with new audiences for years to come.
 It isn’t an epic adventure like Star Wars: Rise of the Resistance, but it doesn’t need to be one.

 Mickey & Minnie’s Runaway Railway has a ton of heart and personality, and is an absolute hoot.
 It succeeds incredibly well as a next-gen dark ride that will offer family friendly fun in a park disproportionately full of thrills.
-Runaway Railway put a smile on both of our faces and is a ride for which we’ll try to score a FastPass+ each time we visit Disney’s Hollywood Studios.
+Runaway Railway put a smile on both of our faces and is a ride we’ll do each time we visit Disney’s Hollywood Studios.
 That should speak volumes about its quality and how much we enjoyed it!

 Have you experienced Mickey & Minnie’s Runaway Railway?
 What did you think of the attraction?
 Any other Disney or Universal rides to which you’d compare Runaway Railway?
-Will this edge out Slinky Dog Dash or Millennium Falcon Smugglers Run as your top FastPass+ pick for Disney’s Hollywood Studios?
+Where does this rank among the Disney’s Hollywood Studios attractions for you?
 Are you interested in seeing a post with photo spoilers of Mickey & Minnie’s Runaway Railway?
 Do you agree or disagree with our review?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!